 MOC Event Acknowledgment Form Event administrators must sign and return form to Event & Conferences office.
+Request Campers Insurance two weeks prior to your program.
+Program Insurance Request LCSC Events/Programs Only: Registration form

-LCSC Events/Programs Only: Registration form LCSC event administrators are responsible for the distribution and collection of this form.
-This form should be fill out for every minor participant in the event/program.
+LCSC event administrators are responsible for the distribution and collection of this form.
+This form should be filled out for every minor participant in the event/program.
 Forms should not be collected or kept electronically.
-Physicopies of these forms are to be kept from six (6) years after the official close of the event.
+Physical copies of these forms are to be kept from six (6) years after the official close of the event.
 Shred and properly dispose of forms after ensuring Events & Conferences has copies of the forms.